WiFi IEEE 802.11 Includes:

 As might be expected all manufacturers will quote the top speed provided by the latest 802.11 standard supported by the router.
 In reality these speeds are rarely seen - they really only occur under ideal conditions set up in a laboratory.
 Multiple users, interference, signal attenuation caused by walls and other objects and a host of real-life issues will cause the speed to be reduced.

-But fear-not, as the speeds quoted are normally well above what is essential.
-Today’s routers will support the streaming of high definition video, unless the signal is very low, there are lots of users or lots of interference.
+Even though manufacturers quote the very top speeds attainable, most routers still support the streaming of high definition video, unless the signal is very low, there are lots of users or lots of interference.